mcvella/viam-numato-board-usb-android/README.md

 # viam-numato-board-usb-android

-This module implements the [Viam generic component API](https://docs.viam.com/components/generic/) in an mcvella:generic:numato-board-usb-android model.
+This module implements the [Viam board component API](https://docs.viam.com/components/board/) in an mcvella:board:numato-board-usb-android model.
 With this component, you can control Numato USB GPIO devices in your Viam Android projects.

 ## Requirements